 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
+Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as Excel spreadsheets and comma-separated values (CSV) files.
 Explorable datasets provide more detailed statistics for a particular calendar year.
 Our website also offers users the option to download the narrative in PDF format.
 In some instances other software may be used, or may be available on request.
 Available formats for content published on our website that we do not produce, or is referenced on our website but stored elsewhere, may vary.
 For further information please refer to the contact details at the beginning of this report.

 For information regarding conditions of access to data, please refer to: